 - Be at least 18 years of age

 - Pass Written Examination

-- Pass Practical Examination - Candidates must pass the Written and corresponding Practical examinations within a twelve month timeframe.
+- Pass Practical Examination (Candidates must pass the Written and corresponding Practical examinations within a 12-month timeframe.)

 - Comply with the Code of Ethics